|Click here to download all materials for a Sidewalk Café license application as one file (3.2 MB).

 You must pay fees by credit card, money order, or check payable to NYC Department of Consumer Affairs.
 (Any exceptions are noted below in italics.)
-Cards accepted at the DCA Licensing Center include MasterCard, American Express, and Discover Card.
+Cards accepted at the DCA Licensing Center include Visa, MasterCard, American Express, and Discover Card.
 Credit card payments are subject to a 2.49% convenience fee.

 - Two-year License Fee: $510